erickawaguchi/website2/content/home/projects2.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 60

-title: Research (Methodology)
+title: Research (Collaborative)
 subtitle: ''

 content: